benji6/virtual-audio-graph/README.md

 - `output` - a valid AudioNode destination (e.g. `audioContext.destination` or `audioContext.createGain()`).
 If not provided then the audioContext destination will be used.

 ### Public Interface
-- `virtualAudioGraph.currentTime` returns the currentTime of the audioContext instance which was either provided during construction or created internally.
+- `virtualAudioGraph.currentTime` returns the currentTime of virtualAudioGraph's audioContext instance.

-- `virtual-audio-graph.update` method described below.
+- `virtual-audio-graph.update` method described [below](#updating-the-audio-graph).

-- `virtual-audio-graph.defineNode` method described below.
+- `virtual-audio-graph.defineNode` method described [below](#defining-custom-nodes).

 - `virtual-audio-graph.getAudioNodeById` takes an id and returns the audioNode relating to that id or undefined if no such audioNode exists.
 This is useful if the node has methods (e.g. `AnalyserNode.getFloatFrequencyData` & `OscillatorNode.setPeriodicWave`).
 If you adjust any properties on nodes retrieved using this method virtual-audio-graph will not know so be careful!